Olive-26/my-portfolio/Readme.md

 # portfolio
-This is a website that describes who iam and who i want to be
+This is a website that describes who iam and who i want to be after learning more about coding and programming
 #### By **olive kaitesi**
 ## Author's information.
 Iam currently a student at moringa school.
 Am junior developer good at html and css, comfortable with html.